Is my relationship healthy?

 Dating can be stressful.
 Sometimes it seems like you can’t find the right words, do the right thing, or are just plain confused.
 Here are a few tips we have to help you navigate dating.

 - Be respectful when asking someone out.
 Whether the answer is “yes” or “no,” it’s important to respect the other person’s feelings.

 - Make sure you have good hygiene: take a shower, brush your teeth, etc…

 - Come up with a specific plan for the date.
 Whether it’s something to do or a place to go, don’t just leave it up in the air.

 - Exchange contact information in case someone has to cancel or change the plan.

 - Don’t be late; it’s disrespectful to not show up on time.
 Call or text if you can’t make it when you said you would.

 - It’s important not to expect something physical to happen right away.
-Whatever you might have heard about the other person, they may have very different ideas from you as to what pace they want to take things.
-Definitely don’t attempt to pressure someone to do anything they are not comfortable with.
+Definitely don’t pressure someone to do anything they are not comfortable with.

 - If things don’t go as well as you’d hoped, avoid the urge to say negative things about the other person behind their back; you wouldn’t want them badmouthing you.

-- Getting too personal too fast can be a mistake.
-Definitely ask questions and try and get to know the person, but avoid overly sensitive subjects.
+- Asking questions and trying to get to know another person is great, but avoid overly sensitive subjects.
 Some people need time to get comfortable enough to share truly personal information about themselves.